Intimacy Is Not For the Faint of Heart: Genuine Connection Requires Courage

 Why most relationships stay surface-level.
 And how you can become the type of person who creates real intimacy.

-Are you ready to level up your emotional game?
+Are you ready to level up your intimacy game?
 Let’s go.

 Types of intimacy in relationships